-- 1. Development proposals are required to include assessment of the significance of the farmstead in the landscape, including identification of any important views into and out of the farmstead.
-New buildings should not block these views.
+- Development proposals are required to include assessment of the significance of the farmstead in the landscape, including identification of any important views towards the farmstead.
 Development proposals are required to record the character of buildings before changes occur to ensure future work can be informed by historical character and not by redevelopment works. - 2.
 Designs should consider the spaces and gaps between buildings (the yards and routeways), and how these relate to the group of buildings and wider landscape.

-- The potential to reinstate missing elements that may maintain or enhance the character and significance of the group should be considered. - 3.
+The potential to reinstate missing elements that may maintain or enhance the character and significance of the group should be considered. - 3.
 Development will be required to use materials of appropriate quality such as traditional building materials and / or salvage materials from appropriate sources.
-Where new materials are introduced to a historic farm building, they should match, or complement existing materials in colour, size and shape.
+Where new materials are introduced to a historic farm building, they should match, or complement existing materials in colour, size and

+- shape.
 The use of contrasting materials will generally be inappropriate.
 The colour palette appropriate to the landscape area within which the development is sited should be used to inform colour choice - 4.
 Shelterbelts should be sited to protect and mitigate against the effects of cold winds, where these are acceptable in landscape terms. - 5.
 Site layout, building design and materials must be used to help minimise fuel costs and reduce carbon emissions at source.
-South-facing frontages with the longest face within 30 degrees of south ideally facing south-east can often be achieved, as many historic farmsteads tended to face south to maximise the sun. - Consideration should be given to the potential for micro-generation, combining available technologies.
-It may also be appropriate to deliver building-integrated and free-standing technologies including solar and

-- water power, use of biomass crops, geo-thermal sources and air-source heating and cooling. - 7.
-New development within a farmstead must consider where new buildings can fit sympathetically in relation to the characteristic plan type. - 8.
+South-facing frontages with the longest face within 30 degrees of south ideally facing south-east can often be achieved, as many historic farmsteads tended to face south to maximise the sun. - 6.
+Consideration should be given to the potential for micro-generation, combining available technologies.
+It may also be appropriate to deliver building-integrated and free-standing technologies including solar and water power, use of biomass crops, geo-thermal sources and air-source heating and cooling. - 7.
 Where proposals include alterations, conversions and extensions of existing farm buildings the separate characters of domestic and working buildings should be retained.
 Working buildings have a simpler form and fewer openings (particularly windows, although there may be ventilation holes).
+Agricultural character

-Agricultural character should be retained and decorative elements should not be introduced; these erode the functional and simple character of buildings while introducing suburbanising or residential elements. - 9.
-Drains and gutters should be dark, discrete and minimal, unless traditional colours associated with the estates or local area are characteristic. - 10.
+- should be retained and decorative elements should not be introduced. - 8.
+Drains and gutters should be dark, discrete and minimal, unless traditional colours associated with the estates or local area are characteristic. - 9.
 Creation of new openings should be avoided.
 The use of roof lights must be minimised; where used they should be positioned on the least sensitive roof slopes in terms of views to the farmstead.
-Steel framed roof lights set flush to the plane of the roof are often most appropriate.

-- 11. When converting farm buildings, particularly to residential use, private areas such as gardens need to be carefully sited and contained, particularly in relation to public views and the surrounding landscape.
-Landscaping / planting schemes should be appropriate and informed by native and locally characteristic species.
-This will help prevent residential or suburbanising features from being introduced into the landscape and will also ensure privacy. - 12.
-There is often no hard boundary definition between farm buildings and the landscape.
-Where this is the case new buildings and extensions should follow this characteristic.
+Steel framed roof lights set flush to the plane of the roof are often most appropriate. - 10.
+When converting farm buildings to residential use, private areas such as gardens need to be carefully sited and contained, particularly in relation to public views and the surrounding landscape.
+Landscaping / planting schemes should be appropriate and informed by native and locally characteristic species. - 11.
+Where there is no hard boundary definition between farm buildings and the landscape new buildings and extensions should follow this characteristic.